-- Activities: The IGAC community identifies issues in fundamental and sustainability research requiring synthesis and integration of research across disciplines and/or geographical boundaries, and facilitates their implementation.
-In 2011, IGAC Tasks and IGAC Activities were merged and are now unilaterally referred to as Activities. - 2.
+- 1. Activities: The IGAC community identifies issues in fundamental and sustainability research that require synthesis and integration of research across disciplines and/or geographical boundaries and facilitates their implementation. - 2.
 National/Regional Working Groups: IGAC sponsors national/regional working groups that aim to facilitate the coordination of research both within the nation/region and between the nation/region and the international atmospheric chemistry community. - 3.
-Events: IGAC co-sponsors small, focused meetings, workshops, and conferences that kick-start new directions in atmospheric chemistry research or support planning, data analysis/synthesis, or assessments related to current IGAC Activities or IGAC's Vision.
-IGAC also holds a biennial open science conference that is the primary mechanism for dissemination of scientific information across the IGAC community.

-4. Communications/Networking: This covers a myriad of activities including a newsletter (mailed to over 3,000 researchers around the world), webpage, and miscellaneous networking activities conducted throughout the year.
+Events: IGAC co-sponsors small, focused meetings, workshops, and conferences that kick-start new directions in atmospheric chemistry research or support planning, data analysis/synthesis, or assessments related to current IGAC Activities or IGACs Vision.
+IGAC also holds a biennial open science conference that is the primary mechanism for dissemination of scientific information across the IGAC community. - 4.
+Communications/Networking: Communications/Networking This covers a myriad of activities including a newsletter (mailed to over 3,000 researchers around the world), webpage, and miscellaneous networking activities conducted throughout the year.